14th Quartermaster Detachment: Greensburg, Pennsylvania

-On the one year anniversary of this devastating loss, 25 February 1992, a monument to the 14th Quartermaster Detachment was dedicated at the US Army Reserve Center in Greensburg, Pennsylvania.
-The monument was made possible by the outpouring of generosity of community members and donations from around the country.
-The Chief of Staff of the Army, General Gordon R. Sullivan gave the keynote address and assisted in unveiling the monument.
-Remarks were given my numerous dignitaries to include Pennsylvania Governor Robert Casey, Senator Arlen Specter, Senator Harris Wofford, Congressmen, John Murtha, Major General James Baylor (Commander, 99th Army Reserve Command) and members of the 14th Quartermaster Detachment – (Specialist Neal E. Gouker).
+On the first anniversary of this devastating loss, 25 February 1992, a monument to the 14th Quartermaster Detachment was dedicated at the U.S. Army Reserve Center in Greensburg, Pennsylvania.
+Army Chief of Staff, General Gordon R. Sullivan gave the keynote address and assisted in unveiling the monument.
+Remarks were given by numerous dignitaries, including Pennsylvania Governor Robert Casey, Senator Arlen Specter, Senator Harris Wofford, Congressmen, John Murtha, Major General James Baylor (Commander, 99th Army Reserve Command), and members of the 14th Quartermaster Detachment – (Specialist Neal E. Gouker).

-The monument consists of a horizontal granite slab as a base, upon which rests three vertical granite stones weighing a total of 12,000 pounds.
-Perched proudly atop the center pillar is a cast bronze bald eagle.
-Etched in the center pillar is the emblem of the US Army Quartermaster Corps, preceded by the following quotes:
+The monument consists of a horizontal granite slab as a base, upon which three vertical granite stones weighing 12,000 pounds rest.
+Perched atop the center pillar is a cast bronze bald eagle.
+Etched in the center pillar is the emblem of the U.S. Army Quartermaster Corps, preceded by the following quotes: